2016, Vol. 3 Issue 1, Part B

 How to cite this article:

 Tsegay Teame, Natarajan P, Zelealem Tesfay.
 Assessment of fishery activities for enhanced management and improved fish production in Tekeze reservoir, Ethiopia.
-International Journal of Fauna and Biological Studies.
-2016; 3(1): 105-113.
+Int J Fauna Biol Stud 2016;3(1):105-113.